 On the other hand, omega-3 fats might help you bring your ECS system under control, although I haven't seen any conclusive proof of this.
 Examples of omega-3 fats are fish (like salmon, mackerel, and sardines), fish oil, and flax seeds.

 Most of us consume way to much omega-6 fats compare to omega-3.
 I wonder whether this imbalance is contributing to an overactive ECS and creating trouble for you.

-If you wish further guidance, the PCOS diet ebook has an extensive review of fats and oils.
+If you wish further guidance, this PCOS diet e-book has an extensive review of fats and oils.